uglyjs/uglyjs.github.com/_posts/2011-09-15-dangerous-globals.md

 ---
 title: Dangerous globals
 layout: post
 author: Julien
 ---

 This is a common, maybe the first, bad practice but some people are really not afraid about using a lot of globals.
 IKEA's devs are those kind of guys.
-No litterals, no namespace, no scope, it works today, why would it fail tomorrow ?
+No literals, no namespace, no scope, it works today, why would it fail tomorrow?

 {% highlight javascript %}